blawar/tinfoil/src/docs/network.md

 # Dropbox
 Access Token
-You need an API key to ue this.
+You need an API key to use this.
 Go to https://www.dropbox.com/developers/apps and create a new app, and then click the "generate access token" button to generate an access token to use with Tinfoil.

 Adding the location
 You can edit the locations.conf file directly by adding an entry for dropbox://token:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX@api.dropbox.com/ where XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX is your access token.